SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 "I acquired this system with the purchase of my boat.
 After I replaced the missing components all is working well with the boat on the trailer.
 The 150% genoa rolls up nicely.
 Once the boat refurbish is complete I'll report my on the water experience here."
 Randy Cook.
 TOP

 SELDEN / FURLEX 50S FURLER - Perfect choice for a sailor wanting a compact, low height furling and reefing system.
-This is the only manufacturer to supply a complete kit of the following: a new forestay wire e/w STA-LOK fitting, halyard lead, stanchion block, pre-feeder and furling line with the furler.
+This is the only manufacturer to supply a complete kit of the following: a new forestay wire e/w STA-LOK terminal, halyard lead, stanchion block, pre-feeder and furling control line with the furler.
 Everything included.
 Here's how to install it and measure it.

 BOAT Designed for an (18-26)' or (6-8)M sailboat.